-Command Function • upln Use upln to activate the line. • cnfln Use cnfln to specify the characteristics of the T1, E1, or J1 line for voice or data.
-Use cnfln to specify A-law or μ -law encoding, enable the line for voice SVC caching, and so on (see the cnfln description in the Cisco WAN Switching Command Reference). • cnfcassw If the UVM must convert CAS/DTMF to CCS signaling for a Voice Network Switch (VNS), use cnfcassw to configure the UVM for CAS-switching.
-For CAS-switching, the minimum UVM firmware is Model B. Note that CAS-switching is incompatible with pass-through.
-Before you use addcon to add signaling channels (to slot.port .25 or slot.port .16 for T1 or E1, respectively), specify "PBX-end" mode with cnfcassw . • cnflnpass For a UVM intended to carry voice traffic with LDCELP or G.729 CSACELP, cnflnpass configures the UVM lines for the pass-through feature if necessary.
-Before you can execute cnflnpass , you must activate the lines (upln) and configure them (cnfln).
-Note that pass-through is not compatible with CAS-switching. • cnfchadv Configures the channel for adaptive voice (ADV). • cnfchdl Configures a channel's dial-type.
-The options are inband, pulse, and user-configured. • cnfchec Configures the echo canceller for the channel.
-The command enables or disables the echo canceller for a range of voice channels, sets the echo return loss to high or low and enables/disables the tone disabler, convergence, and non-linear processing. • cnfchgn Configures the amount of gain inserted in a voice channel. • cnfcond Configures a conditioning template for the channel. • enfrevsig Configures receive signaling for the channel. • cnfxmtsig Configures transmit signaling for the channel. • cnfvchtp Configures a voice interface type for the channel. • cnfchutl Configures channel utilization (the description is in the "Optimizing Traffic Routing and Bandwidth" chapter of the Cisco WAN Switching Command Reference). addyred Enables redundancy for the UVM card set. • dsplncnf Use dsplncnf to make sure you have correctly configured the line. • addcon Adds voice or data connections.
+Command Function • upln Use upln to activate the line. • cnfln Use cnfln to specify the characteristics of the T1, E1, or J1 line for voice or data. • cnfcassw If the UVM must convert CAS/DTMF to CCS signaling for a Voice Network Switch (VNS), use cnfcassw to configure the UVM for CAS-switching. • cnflnpass For a UVM intended to carry voice traffic with LDCELP or G.729 CSACELP, cnflnpass configures the lines for pass-through feature if necessary.
+Before you can execute cnflnpass , you must activate the lines (upln) and configure them (cnfln). • cnfchadv Configures the channel for adaptive voice. • cnfchdl Configures a channel's dial-type.
+The options are inband, pulse, and user-configured. • cnfchec Configures certain characteristics of the echo canceller for each channel. • cnfchgn Configures the amount of gain inserted in a voice channel. cnfcond Configures a conditioning template for the channel. • cnfrcvsig Configures receive signaling for the channel. cnfxmtsig Configures transmit signaling for the channel. • cnfvchtp Configures a voice interface type for the channel. • cnfchutl Configures channel utilization (the cnfchutl description is in the "Optimizing Traffic Routing and Bandwidth" chapter of the Cisco WAN Switching Command Reference). • addyred Enables redundancy for the UVM card set. • dsplncnf Use dsplncnf to make sure you have correctly configured the line.